nickthename/nickthename.github.io/FAQ.md

 Stick jump cannot be disabled in Smash 64, and even if it could, you wouldn't want to.

-Unlike jumps in other *Smash* games, grounded jumps (not double jumps) in 64 are analog, meaning there are dozens of possible jump heights, with the C buttons only inputting 1 of them.
-Crucially the highest possible stick jump goes higher than a C button full hop, which is important for movement, combos, and edgeguarding high recoveries.
+Unlike in other Smash games, grounded stick jumps (not double jumps) in 64 are analog, meaning there are dozens of possible jump heights.
+Crucially the highest possible stick full hop goes higher than a C button full hop, which is important for movement, combos, and edgeguarding.

 ### What are the rules for keyboard and box controllers? {#what-are-controller-rules}